Wednesday,February 26, 2020

 She can be reached at firstname.lastname@example.org or (336)758-5757.

-All tickets are general admission and doors to the hall open at 7:00 PM.
-Seating is unassigned.
-Group discounts available.
+NEW this year!
+All tickets have assigned seats.
+Doors to the hall open at 7:00 PM.

 Free with WFU ID.